Satria-WS/SQL-FUNDAMENTAL-BOOK/FREECODECAMP/little fundamental database.md

-● Two types of Databases, Relational & Non-Relational ● Relational databses use SQL and store data in tables with rows and columns ● Non-Relational data store data using other data structures
+● Two types of Databases, Relational & Non-Relational ● Relational databses use SQL and store data in tables with rows and columns ● Non-Relational data store data using other data structures ● foreign key , is stores the primary key of a row in another database table